jwilferd10/Coding-Quiz-Extraordinaire/README.md

 ### Usage:
 - Click "Start"
 - Select choice of answer for each question
-- For ever CORRECT answer, iterate to next question
+- For every CORRECT answer, iterate to next question
 - For every INCORRECT answer, iterate to next question with -10 to the time
 - Final score varies
 - View High Scores showcases other users or self-progression